oapicf/pinterest-sdk/clients/objc/generated/docs/OAICatalogsApi.md

         completionHandler: (void (^)(OAIFeedProcessingResultsList200Response* output, NSError* error)) handler;
 ```

-List processing results for a given feed
+List feed processing results

 Fetch a feed processing results owned by the \"operation user_account\".
 Please note that for now the bookmark parameter is not functional and only the first page will be available until it is implemented in some release in the near future. - By default, the \"operation user_account\" is the token user_account.
 Optional: Business Access: Specify an <code>ad_account_id</code> (obtained via <a href='/docs/api/v5/#operation/ad_accounts/list'>List ad accounts</a>) to use the owner of that ad_account as the \"operation user_account\".
-In order to do this, the token user_account must have one of the following <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a> roles on the ad_account: Owner, Admin, Catalogs Manager.  <a href='/docs/shopping/catalog/'>Learn more</a>
+In order to do this, the token user_account must have one of the following <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a> roles on the ad_account: Owner, Admin, Catalogs Manager.  <a href='/docs/api-features/shopping-overview/'>Learn more</a>

 ### Example
 ```objc